J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 }
 ```

-A few things stand out, in the order I'd flag them in a real investigation:
+This is the order I'd flag them in a real investigation:

 1. **`SetDefaultPolicyVersion` as the event name.** This API call is rare in legitimate workflows.
 Seeing it at all is a signal worth investigating on its own.
 2. **`versionId: v3`.** Meaningless without context but if you've already reviewed the policy's version history (as any thorough investigation should), you immediately recognize v3 as the full-admin version.
 This single field tells you the outcome of the action without needing to check anything else.